Carnival Corp.’s new ‘smart ships’ know your name, what you want and where you want it

 At the sports deck?
 Maybe a game of volleyball then or pick-up basketball.
 Near the bar?
 How about a wine tasting?

-But there’s no need to worry about schedule conflicts; if guests already have booked something on their schedule, the OceanCompass won’t show options for that time slot.
-No need to for cruisers to feel stressed by running from place to place or worse, that sensation of missing out on something.
+But there’s no need to worry about schedule conflicts; if guests have already booked something on their schedule, the OceanCompass won’t show options for that time slot.
+No need for cruisers to feel stressed by running from place to place or worse, that sensation of missing out on something.

 Ordering will be easier, too.
 Goods and services ordered through a mobile device or onboard portal will find guests, rather than the other way around.
 A traveler could order a drink via the app at the pool deck and then walk away.
 The server would be able to find them wherever on the ship they go.